digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_intro.md

 Rationale: impossible for an individual empirical study because there would be too many variables that must vary (just imagine an experiment!)
 Especially at group/organizational levels where research designs are much more limited (no experiments) Especially macro-level theories.
 Similarly: RBV

-## Literature reviews in IS

-- TODO : be prepared to illustrate the concept matrix

-Mention that W&W offered more suggestions, but those are the most prominent ones